 Tip: Pay for your order at the cashiers first, then take your slip to the relevant chef and watch while he makes your meal.

-Go Places with the MyCiti Bus
+Go places with the MyCiTi Bus

-Have you had any wonderful experiences whilst after flying to Cape Town?
 What would you add to our list?
 Tell us by commenting below.

 All information on this blog page was correct at the time of publishing and may change at any time without prior notice.
 Travelstart will not be held liable for loss or inconvenience resulting from the use of out-dated or incorrectly noted information.